rendicahya/sinta2-scraper-OBSOLETE/README.md

 ```
 dept_id = 55001
 affil_id = 417
-researches = sinta.dept_researches(dept_id)
+researches = sinta.dept_researches(dept_id, affil_id)
 ```

 The output format is the same as that given by the `author_researches()` function.
 Multiple department ID's can be specified as long as they belong to the same affiliation.
 For example:

 ```
 dept_id = 55001, 90243, 20001
 affil_id = 417
-researches = sinta.dept_researches(dept_id)
+researches = sinta.dept_researches(dept_id, affil_id)
 ```

 - ### `author_scholar_docs()`